hkwonx12/bankingapp/journals/Matt_Bowes.md

 - Rehauled migrations and checking/saving endpoints.

 4-7-23
-- Finished transactions related database tables and queries
+- Finished transactions related database tables and queries.

 4-17-23
--
+- Started frontend authentication and created slices for our user and jsx files.

+4-18-23
+- Started building out our frontend and using Tailwind in our project.